douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * aĝo - age
 * aĵo - thing
 * aŭ - or
+* aŭdi - to hear
+* aŭdinte - having heard (past participle of "aŭdi" - to hear)
 * aŭgusto - August
 * aŭskultanto - listener
+* aŭskulti - to listen
 * aŭsterigo - austerity
 * aŭtentikeco - authenticity
 * aŭto - car